2017 Windland Smith Rice

-Co-founder and Publisher of Nature’s Best Photography magazine, Stephen B. Freligh has spent the last 30 years connecting people with nature through visually directed and conservation motivated multimedia programs.
+Co-founder and Publisher of Nature’s Best Photography magazine, Stephen Freligh has spent the last 36 years connecting people with nature through visually directed and conservation motivated multimedia programs.
 His interest in photography has taken him all over the globe including Africa, Arctic, Asia, Australia, Europe, Japan, Middle East, New Zealand, South America, and more.
-Beyond assisting in the selection of images that are used for Nature’s Best Photography, Freligh's past work includes 15 years of photo editing with the National Wildlife Federation and photo research and editing projects with the African Wildlife Foundation, Audubon magazine’s Photography Awards, Discovery Communications, Eastman Kodak Company, National Geographic Society, Smithsonian Institution, US Fish and Wildlife Service, National Zoo, America Online, MSNBC, Canon USA, Epson, Hewlett-Packard, Nikon, Sony, SIGMA, and more.
+Beyond assisting in the selection of images that are used for NBP, Freligh's past work includes 15 years of photo editing with the National Wildlife Federation and photo research and editing projects with the African Wildlife Foundation, Audubon magazine’s Photography Awards, Discovery Communications, Eastman Kodak Company, National Geographic Society, Smithsonian Institution, US Fish and Wildlife Service, National Zoo, America Online, MSNBC, Canon USA, Epson, Hewlett-Packard, Nikon, Sony, SIGMA, and more.

-The centerpiece of Freligh’s work is the long-term alliance with the Smithsonian's National Museum of Natural History and the development of the Nature’s Best Photography Windland Smith Rice International Photography Awards program, where competition winners are displayed annually in print exhibitions.
+The centerpiece of Freligh’s work is the long-term alliance with the Smithsonian's National Museum of Natural History in Washington, DC, and the development of the Nature’s Best Photography Windland Smith Rice International Photography Awards program, where competition winners are displayed annually in print exhibitions.